-go2HR 910-850 West Hastings Street Vancouver, BC, V6C 1E1 www.go2hr.ca email: safety@go2hr.ca go2HR would like to thank the members of our Technical Advisory Committees and Industry Health and Safety Steering Committee for their contributions and advice during the development of our program.
+Suite 450 - 505 Burrard Street Vancouver, BC V7X 1M3 www.go2hr.ca Email: safety@go2hr.ca go2HR would like to thank the members of our Technical Advisory Committees and Industry Health and Safety Steering Committee for their contributions and advice during the development of our program.
 We would also like to extend our sincere appreciation to the members of the Certifying Partners Committee that offered input and provided existing resources, in particular the BC Maritime Employers Association, BC Construction Safety Alliance, FIOSA/MIOSA Safety Alliance of BC, BC Forest Safety Council and WorkSafeBC.
 Their support has helped us develop our program and provide the tourism and hospitality sectors with resources to improve their health and safety programs.